dcarpent74/k8s-boot-demo/README.md

 updating / improving the documentation.
-That means, maintaining a history (this is why GitHub for Documentation in the first place), a historical document that should cover the basics of the learning process, a document that describes the mature bootstrap process (think reproducible and proven DR), and a document that describes the current system and it use as currently implemented.
+That means, maintaining a history (this is why GitHub for Documentation in the first place), a historical document that should cover the basics of the learning process, a document that describes the mature bootstrap process (think reproducible and proven DR, improved through itteration), and a document that is maintained describes the current system and it use as currently implemented.

 So this will become the first history document, but it also represents this moment in time with a synopsis of what I have running, little to nothing new